About the Space

 Because of overwhelming interest, we unfortunately cannot accept unsolicited submissions at this time.

-Registration for Iris Nights is free on a first-come, first-served basis.
-Visit our programming page for a list of upcoming events.
+Registration for our public programs is first-come, first-served for our free programming and available for a fee for our paid events.
+Visit our programming page for a list of upcoming public programs.

 The tickets sell out quickly – why does this happen?

-I can’t attend the lecture.
+I can’t attend the programming event.
 Is there another way for me to see it?

-Most of our Iris Nights lectures will be available on Facebook live.
-Make sure to like our page to receive notifications when events begin.
+Occasionally our free programming events will be available on Facebook live.
+Make sure to like our page to receive notifications when programs go live.
 Videos will live in our feed thereafter.
-To view a past lectures, visit the Watch page.
+To view a past lecture, visit the Watch page.

-I registered online for an Iris Nights lecture, but the tickets were never sent to my email account.
+I registered online for an programming event, but the tickets were never sent to my email account.
 What should I do?

-If you receive a web page confirmation after registering for a lecture online but do not receive an email confirmation, your ticket(s) have most likely been reserved.
+If you receive a web page confirmation after registering for a programming event online but do not receive an email confirmation, your ticket(s) have most likely been reserved.
 We find that tickets often don’t make their way to the recipient due to a misspelled email address in Eventbrite.
+If you did not receive a confirmation email you are not registered for the event.
 Please review your email address in your Eventbrite profile, or feel free to contact us if you would like to confirm that your name is on the list of registrants.

-Once I arrive at Annenberg Photo Space for a lecture, how do I check in?
+Once I arrive at Annenberg Photo Space for a programming event, how do I check in?

-You have two options for checking in at the lecture: bring your printed ticket with you or simply provide your name to the Staff Member at the Front Desk when checking in.
+You have two options for checking in at a public programming event: bring your printed ticket with you or simply provide the name of the person who registered for the ticket to a guest service associate at the front desk upon arrival.

-How do I cancel my Iris Nights lecture ticket reservation?
+How do I cancel my programming event ticket reservation?